10.0.0.1 Router Admin – Router Login

 How do I log in to 10.0.0.1?

-3. Once on the admin panel of the router, there are many options for increasing the performance or security of your router’s connection.
+Once on the admin panel of the router, there are many options for increasing the performance or security of your router’s connection.
 Some settings you should consider are using SSID, using WPA-2 security, changing the name of your network, and creating a strong password.
 You should also make sure your router’s firmware is up-to-date.

-All octets are numerical.
+Keep in mind that all octets are numerical.
 The 0 are zeros and not the letter o.
 Do not add spaces, like 10.0.
 0.1.

-Do not remove any dots that separate the octets (10.0.01, 10.0 0.1, or 10001).
-This will be an incomplete IP address, which could possibly result in a no response message.
+Additionally, do not remove any dots that separate the octets (10.0.01, 10.0 0.1, or 10001).
+This will be an incomplete IP address, which could result in a no-response message.

 Likewise, do not add numbers or letters to the IP like 10.0.0.0.1.
 That is an invalid IPv4.
-Many misread 10.0.0.0.1 as the correct IP; however, entering 10.0.0.0.1 into your browser will not return the correct results.
+Many misread 10.0.0.0.1 as the correct IP; however, entering 10.0.0.0.1 into your browser will not return the proper results.

 What is the 10.0.0.1 username and password?

-For the 10.0.0.1 login, admin/admin is the most common username and password combination, but that depends on the type of router.
-Other popular username and password combinations are admin/Admin, admin/password, and admin/1234.
 You can check the list of common router logins if none of those combinations work.
 Keep in mind that these router default logins and passwords are case sensitive.

 If you have forgotten or can't find the login or password for your router, there's usually a small reset button on the back of the router.
-Press and hold this button for a few seconds until lights on your router blink.
+Press and hold this button for a few seconds until the lights on your router blink.
 Once your router has rebooted, the factory default username and password will be in place again.

 Once logged in, the https://10.0.0.1 admin section will be available and you'll be able to control your local network.
 Log in to access the router requires a network-device connection of the router to which you are trying to gain access.
 From the admin page, you can change passwords, change access or users, and more, including LAN, WAN, and WLAN settings; DSL; security settings; and DNS settings.